Movie theater: Live broadcasting to movie theaters

 Sometimes movie theaters provide digital projection of a live broadcast of an opera, concert, or other performance or event.
 For example, there are regular live broadcasts to movie theaters of Metropolitan Opera performances, with additionally limited repeat showings.
 Admission prices are often more than twice the regular movie theater admission prices.

 Accessibility

 Several accessibility features can be integrated into a movie theater.

 Alternate audio

-A Hearing Impaired (HI) audio track is designed for people who are hearing-impaired to better hear dialog.
+A Hearing Impaired (HI) audio track is designed for people who are hearing-impaired to better hear dialogue.
 Audio description is narration for people who are blind or visually impaired.
 Moviegoers can wear headphones which play one of these alternate audio tracks synchronized with the film.
 In digital cinema, Hearing Impaired audio is stored in the Digital Cinema Package (DCP) on Sound Track channel 7, and audio description is stored as "Visually Impaired-Native" (VI-N) audio on Sound Track channel 8.